valerio-marra/onexmatch/README.md

 By default, `onexmatch` resolves such duplicates by retaining only the closest source match for each catalog object.

 However, if the two closest source objects are nearly equidistant from the same catalog object, this selection may not be reliable.
 To address this, the `ambiguity_arcsec` parameter can be set.
-When enabled, `onexmatch` detects and removes ambiguous matches according to:
-`second_closest_sep - first_closest_sep < ambiguity_arcsec`
+When enabled, `onexmatch` detects and removes ambiguous matches according to: `second_closest_sep - first_closest_sep < ambiguity_arcsec`.
 This criterion ensures that matches are discarded if the separation difference between the two closest sources is smaller than `ambiguity_arcsec`, which should be chosen based on the typical PSF of `my_survey` or `your_survey`.